-- (1) The student must meet the following minimum requirements before an exchange: - a. have been admitted to a bachelor's or master's degree programme at Østfold University College - have passed at least one year of studies corresponding to 60 credits at Østfold University College, or been granted recognition of education from another educational institution - c. have normal study progress - (2) Other requirements can also be stipulated in the programme descriptions or by the recipient institution.
+- (1) The student must meet the following minimum requirements before an exchange: - have been admitted to a bachelor's or master's degree programme at \emptyset stfold University a.
+College - b. have passed at least one year of studies corresponding to 60 credits at Østfold University College or been granted recognition of education from another educational institution - c. have normal study progress.

+(2) Other requirements can also be stipulated in the programme description or by the recipient institution.